 Before setting up campaigns or while your campaigns are running, you can research irrelevant keywords and add them to a negative keyword list.

 To add negative keywords, just go > Keywords > Negative keywords > and begin making your list.

-These negative keywords will tell the Google gods which searches you definitely don’t want to show up for.
+They will tell the Google gods which searches you definitely don’t want to show up for.

-Your negative keyword list will also help improve ad relevancy scores, helping to enhance your PPC success further.
+Your keyword list will also help improve ad relevancy scores, helping to enhance your PPC success further.